 An example of a well-developed structure on the competitor's site buckheadbreadwholesale.com: a separate section has been created for each type of product, following the logic of site navigation.

 Tooltip: You can automate the analysis of site structure by adding the project to Semrush’s Site Audit tool (more about this in one of the following episodes).
 Go to the Crawled pages → Site structure section to find your results.

-Once the structure was drawn in XMind, it was transferred to Google Sheets (to do this, go to the Outliner tab and copy the content for pasting), and then sent to the client for approval.
+Once the structure was drawn in XMind, it was transferred to Google Sheets (to do this, the agency went to the Outliner tab and copy the content for pasting), and then sent to the client for approval.